 Parents of students who miss the test without submitting an illness/misadventure request will also be notified that they have been disqualified from further consideration for selective high school placement.

-If parents believe the placement outcome or the malpractice determination is incorrect they can submit an appeal within 5 working days of the outcome being released.
+If parents believe the placement outcome or the malpractice determination is incorrect they can submit an appeal within 7 days of the outcome being released.

-Appeals against the outcome of results enquiries must be submitted within 5 working days of the Results enquiry outcome being released.
+Appeals against the outcome of results enquiries must be submitted within 7 days of the Results enquiry outcome being released.

 Students who qualify for reserve lists are offered places at the school as vacancies occur until the end of Term 1 in the year of placement.
 Parents should withdraw from a reserve list in the application dashboard if they do not want a place at the school.

-Students holding offers will be removed from any reserve lists if they keep their offer by 3pm on 18 December 2023, at the end of the school year.
+Students holding offers will be removed from any reserve lists if they keep their offer by 3pm on 18 December 2024.

 Support for students